Materials-Consortia/OPTIMADE/optimade.md

 * Property: anything that can be in the filtering of results.
 * Field: an entity that can be requested as partial output from the API.
 * ID: a unique identifier that specifies a specific resource in a database, that does not necessarily need to be immutable.
-It MUST NOT be a reserved word.
 * Immutable ID: a unique identifier that specifies a specific resource in a database that MUST be immutable.
-* Reserved words: the list of reserved words in this standard is: info.
 * Property Types :
     * **string**, **integer**, **float**, **boolean**, **null value**: base data types as defined in more detail in [section '5.1.
 Lexical